 An experienced piercer will know exactly how and where to pierce your daith, and will actively attempt to make the procedure as quick and smooth as possible.
 Although it may still hurt, they will know exactly what to do in order to minimize the pain and discomfort.

 However, a less-experienced piercer might not be so confident.
 If a new, or inexperienced piercer attempts to do your daith piercing, they may accidentally pierce a hole in slightly the wrong place, or perforate the ear too slowly, which will in turn cause more pain.

 Arguably one of the most important factors to consider before getting a new piercing of any kind.
 Your current mental toughness will significantly affect your perception of pain.
 If you walk into the piercing shop with a positive attitude, believing the piercing will be a breeze, all while visualizing how terrific your daith will look after leaving the shop, it’s more likely you’ll struggle much less during the procedure.

-However, if you go to the shop while worrying about the whole process (and the pain you'll have to endure), you will tense up, your heart rate will increase, and you might panic - all of which will combine to make the whole experience much more uncomfortable (and probably painful) for you.
+However, if you go into the shop worrying about the whole process (and the pain you’ll have to endure), you will tense up, your heart rate will increase, and you might panic – all of which will combine to make the whole experience much more uncomfortable (and probably painful) for you.

 How Can You Make A Daith Piercing Hurt Less?

 There are several ways to help with dealing and coping with the pain of getting a daith piercing.
 Some may only help a little, while others may help you so much that you barely notice the pain of the piercing at all.